Geomorphology of Lagrangian ridges: Introduction

 \subsection{Acknowledgements}

 We are very grateful to Laura Starkston who collaborated with us on the initial stages of this project.
 The first author is grateful for the great working environment he enjoyed at the Institute for Advanced study and at Princeton University, as well as for the hospitality of CRM Montreal.
 The second author thanks RIMS Kyoto and ITS ETH Zurich for their hospitality.
 The third author thanks MSRI for its hospitality.
-Finally, we are very grateful for the support of the American Institute of Mathematics, which hosted a workshop on the arborealization program in 2018 from which this project has greatly benefited.
+We are very grateful for the support of the American Institute of Mathematics, which hosted a workshop on the arborealization program in 2018 from which this project has greatly benefited.
+We are grateful to the referee for numerous useful comments, suggestions and corrections.